Mythril382/OnFirePlugin/README.md

 ### Basic Usage

-Run "/startfire" to start setting players on fire.
+Run the `startfire` command to start setting players on fire.
-Run "/stopfire" to stop setting players on fire.
+Run the `stopfire` command to stop setting players on fire.

 ### Building a Jar